 21. The Secretary (or a person nominated by him or her in writing to do so in his or her absence) will take the minutes of all Partnership meetings.
-The minutes will be printed and, as far as possible, circulated among members at least seven working days before the next ordinary meeting of the Partnership.
+The minutes will be, circulated among members at least seven working days before the next ordinary meeting of the Partnership.
 There they will be presented and corrected if necessary.
 If the minutes are held to be a true record of the proceedings of the meeting they relate to, the person chairing the next meeting will sign them as a correct record.